-Germans usually get a bad rap for their food as being flavourless, fattening, or just plain boring and many people think it’s all about the wurst.
-Sure, this place boasts over 1500 different kinds of sausages but in the Bavarian region lots of other dishes crafted from age old home recipes are some of the coziest comfort food you’ll find.
+Germany boasts over 1,500 different kinds of sausages!
+In the Bavarian region, though, other dishes crafted from age-old homemade recipes are some of the coziest comfort food you will find.
 I discovered there really is more to Germans than their wieners.
-Guten Appetit!

 Like the French, Germans take their bread seriously and every bakery storefront window is filled with tons of fresh, fluffy buns!
 They only eat the healthiest, highest quality bread usually using whole grains, little sugar, and no preservatives all baked in stone ovens.
 Fibre-rich roggenmischbrot or rye bread is most popular and, next to a bowl of soup, you’ll often get a couple of slices for dipping, instead of the Western option of salty white crackers.

 This is like my grandma’s house on a cold winter day!
 German goulash soup is a mish mash of cubed stew meat, beans, cooked vegetables, in a beef or tomato-based broth and tons of flavour.
 This dish is popular around the holidays but I could curl up to it all year-round.

 Germans love their meat (they’re the highest consumers of meat in Europe) and meatballs are the epitome of good old-fashioned German comfort food.
 They vary from region to region but in the south I found these huge balls of ground beef smothered in creamy mushroom sauce, melted strings of gooey cheese, and sautéed potatoes.
 This one goes down easy!